Çinili Mosque – Istanbul

 Cinili Mosque

-Kosem Sultan commissioned construction of the Çinili Mosque.
-The mosque was completed and opened for prayers in 1640.
-Considering Kosem’s status and power, you would expect to see a big rather than this small building in a residential part of Üsküdar.
+Kösem Sultan commissioned the construction of the Cinili Mosque, which was completed and opened for prayers in 1640.
+Given Kösem’s immense influence and stature, one would really expect a larger, more imposing structure.
+But instead, this charming mosque resides in a modest, residential area of Üsküdar.

 Cinili Mosque - Üsküdar